platypus-ucsd/platypus-ucsd.github.io/docs/syllabus.markdown

 The reading group takes place **6PM on Thursdays at [CSE 4258](https://goo.gl/maps/tVMUddcYxDXSu8yXA)** (exit the elevator to the left on the 4th floor, and turn left right before the stairs).

-## Oct 5.
-Radical bourgeois philosophy IV.
+## Radical bourgeois philosophy IV.
 What is the Third Estate?

 * Abbé **Sieyès**, [What is the Third Estate?](https://platypus1917.org/wp-content/uploads/Sieyes3dEstate.pdf) (1789) [[full text]](https://platypus1917.org/wp-content/uploads/Abbe-Sieyes-What-is-the-third-estate-PIR.pdf)